michael-stoyanov/.NetFramework-Rest-Excercise-DDD-xUnit/ReadMe.md

-#  Pariplay Football League Assignment
+#  Football League Practice project

 ### TODOs:
 1. Write the proper documentation for controllers and services.
+(With "Produces" for the expected response codes)
 2. Hide database exceptions with generix ones to hide valuabe information/table names for attackers
 3. Reflection automapper profiles.
 4. Implement logging.